 Big dreams need courage, and our community will play an integral role in the creation of a renewed place that we, and our kids, will be proud of.

-The goal for this crowdsourced placemaking community is to establish itself as a forward-thinking community that is large enough in size (short-term goal in the hundreds of members, long-term goal in the thousands) to be a valued partner in making major decisions regarding significant downtown investments.
+The goal for this crowdsourced placemaking community is to establish itself as a forward-thinking community that is large enough in size to be a valued partner in making major decisions on downtown investments.
 See answers to the most frequently asked questions on the project here.
-And click here to find out how you can act now!

 Why is there such a need for a renewed Hempstead campaign focusing on the triple bottom line of being economically, socially and environmentally beneficial, especially as is relates to supporting local business and alternative transportation?
 See the graphs below…

 Compare this to the right side of the graph, which represents people who drive less and buy local.
-The problem is, even if these people wanted to be part of a vibrant, walkable community, supporting local establishments, those options don’t exist in downtown Hempstead, forcing dollars to be spent elsewhere where it boosts other economies, not the Hempstead’s.
+The problem is, even if these people wanted to be part of a vibrant, walkable community, supporting local establishments, those options don’t exist in downtown Hempstead, forcing dollars to be spent elsewhere where it boosts other economies.